 - It can be a little difficult knowing who to talk to, especially when one is the interviewer and the other one is acting as a scribe.
 I think half the battle is figuring out who to make eye contact with.

 - You can feel teamed up on, which might make you get more defensive than if you only had one interviewer.

 - If you offend both of them somehow, you probably can’t come back from that.
 Typically if you have a two-on-one interview, it means there is only one interview to be completed.

 - Practice alternating eye contact and speaking to two people at once.
 Make sure you’re not only talking to one person and ignoring the other.

-- Practice those stereotypically interview questions just like you would for a traditional one-on-one interview, and all of the above tips
+- Practice those stereotypical interview questions just like you would for a traditional one-on-one interview, and all of the above tips

 - Its great for showcasing how you work in a group and interact with others.